colinwilson/lotusdocs.dev/content/docs/guides/features/flexsearch.md

 ## Advanced options

-The various settings below offer more advanced control over how FlexSearch should index your site content.
+The various settings below offer more advanced control over how FlexSearch indexes your site content.

 {{% alert context="info" %}}
 **Note:** Since the default settings[^1] for FlexSearch are capable of providing accurate search results, most Lotus Docs users can ignore all the options in this section.
 However, if your site has a large number of posts, the generated index file can be relatively large; in such cases it may be beneficial to limit indexing to specific elements to reduce the overall size of the file.